goFrendiAsgard/python-c-tutorial/readme.md

     |--- readme.md          (this file)
 ```

 * First of all, I'm sure you don't want to ruin your entire system while trying to do this.
+That's why we need a virtual environment.
   To make a virtual environment, you need to have virtualenv installed.
 To install virtualenv, do this:
     ```
     sudo pip install virtualenv